Published August 23, 2012

 - There are 124,444 households in Hamilton County: 50.20% were married couple families; 13.50% are female-headed families.
 Hamilton County, TN Encyclopedia All Experts, 2000

 - In 2006, the proportion of births to unmarried women was 38.5%.
 National Vital Statistics Reports, Vol. 56, No 7.
 December 5, 2007

-- According to the U.S. Census Bureau, 18 million U.S. children now live in single-parent homes.
-Only 3.5 percent of these children live with their fathers.
+- According to the 2010 US Census, 20 million U.S. children now live in single-parent homes.

 - The state’s divorce rate did drop 3.6 percent to 27,823 recorded divorces in 2005.
 Tennessee Department of Health

-- Number of divorces with rates per 1,000 population in Hamilton county is 1,340.
+- Number of divorces in Hamilton County in 2012 was 1,3856, a decrease of 38 percent since 1997.
 Tennessee Department of Health

 - In 2003, there were 3.8 divorces for every 1000 people in the U.S. Missouri Department of Health and Senior Services.
 2003.

 - In 2006, 43.9% of the births in Hamilton County were to unwed mothers compared to 41.4% statewide.
 Kids Count Data Book

 - 46.2% of babies born in Hamilton County in 2007 were to unmarried parents.
 Tennessee Department of Health